Good day to everyone,

 I am very happy and excited to announce that I will be running in my home ward, Ward 7 for Mississauga City Council.
 As many of you are aware, voting takes place this year on October 22.
 This is an exciting time for me as I embark on a journey full of learning and idea sharing which will also include a great deal of immense work and dedication.
 I look forward to learning the issues of concern to Ward 7 residents and sharing my proposals and background.

 I have spent the last 43 years of my life living in Ward 7, Mississauga.
 I was born at the Mississauga hospital and I continued to attend both elementary and high school in Mississauga.
-Now, it is my 3 children that attend both elementary and high school in Mississauga.

 I have always remained very active in the Mississauga community, contributing to a variety of different organizations and groups.
 My church, which I have belonged to since infancy, is here in Mississauga.
 As a child, I also competed with the Mississauga Gymnastics club that originated on Mississauga Valley Boulevard, now located near Iceland arena.
 I competed in gymnastics for over 20 years of my life and then moved on to martial arts training where I competed for another 11 years.
 I completed my Bachelor of Science Honours degree at York University because I truly believe in health and well-being, as well as fitness.
 I currently train prospective police applicants in attaining their fitness goals.